Monument to Naval Lieutenant, L.k.o.k. Vilis Gelbes (1890-1919)

 90

-V. Gelbe's activity at that time in Limbaži and its surroundings was very important, his duties included not only maintaining order in the city and its surroundings, but also mobilization, providing food for soldiers and horses, and solving many other issues that cannot be included in orders and instructions.
-The Commandant's team organized by him acted as a coordinated mechanism to provide the North Latvian Brigade with the most effective assistance possible.
-The commander's team went to the aid of the regular army in special cases, and he set an example for the new soldiers.
-V. Gelbe was the first Latvian army officer who proposed to award his subordinates with the III class of the Order of Imanta.
-There was no order yet.
-Imanta's name appeared in the open only on March 20, 1920, when the minister of defense, Karls Ullman, was presented with an outline of the establishment of the military order.
-However, the name of Lāčplėš was chosen for the order.
+V. Gelbe's activities in Limbaži and its surroundings at that time were very significant; his duties included not only maintaining order in the city and its surroundings, but also mobilization, providing food for soldiers and horses, and resolving many other issues that could not be included in orders and instructions.
+The commandant's team organized by him acted as a coordinated mechanism to provide the North Latvian Brigade with the most effective assistance possible.
+The commandant's team went to the aid of the regular army in special cases, and he set an example for the new soldiers.
+V. Gelbe was the first officer of the Latvian army who proposed awarding his subordinates with the Order of Imanta, Class III.
+The order did not yet exist.
+The name of Imanta appeared in public only on March 20, 1920, when a presentation on the establishment of a military order was submitted to the Minister of Security, Kārlis Ulmanis.
+However, the name of Lāčplēsis was chosen for the order.

-Vilis Gelbe died during the battles of Cēsis - on June 19, 1919, during a reconnaissance.
-Later, Gelb was awarded the Láčplēš War Order, however, historians believe that his contribution has not been properly appreciated until now.
-This is mainly explained by Gelbe's membership in the Northern Latvian Brigade.
+During the Battle of Cēsis, Vilis Gelbe died - on June 19, 1919, during a reconnaissance mission.
+Gelbe was later awarded the Lāčplēsis War Order, but historians believe that his contribution has not been properly appreciated.
+This is mainly due to Gelbe's membership in the North Latvian Brigade.

 Used sources and references: